ChengxiYang/git-demo-01/readme.txt

 Git is a free software distributed under GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
+Creating a new branch in git is very quick.